Jim Ross: World Wrestling Federation / World Wrestling Entertainment (1993–2013)

 Following this, Ross resumed his commentary duties across various shows, including Superstars, Action Zone, Raw Is War, and Shotgun Saturday Night.
 In December 1998, while broadcasting Capital Carnage in London, he suffered a second Bell's palsy attack shortly after learning of his mother's death.
 He returned to Raw on March 8, 1999, in a storyline where he confronted Michael Cole, his on-air replacement.
 Ross claimed he had been fired because of his condition and tried to reclaim his commentary role, even setting up his own desk labeled "JR Is Raw".
 The crowd support led the WWF to reinstate Ross permanently, starting with WrestleMania XV.
+It was in this era that his use of the phrase 'like a government mule' became particularly prominent.

 Later that year, WCW parodied Ross's condition through a controversial character named "Oklahoma", portrayed by Ed Ferrara.
 The parody was widely criticized, and WCW discontinued it following intervention by Turner Standards and Practices.
 Though offended, Ross later said he did not hold Ferrara personally responsible.

 In 2001, Ross was assigned to the commentary team for WWF's XFL football league.
 Initially on regional broadcasts with Jerry Lawler, Ross was later promoted to lead the national telecast alongside Jesse Ventura after the original host, Matt Vasgersian, publicly criticized the production.
 Ross returned to regional broadcasts midway through the season.

 Throughout the Monday Night War, Ross became recognized as the voice of Raw, forming a legendary commentary team with Lawler.
 After WWE introduced a brand split in 2002, Ross worked exclusively on Raw and its pay-per-views.

 Outside commentary, Ross served as Executive Vice President of Talent Relations, where he was key in hiring and developing talent.
 He stepped away from his executive roles in 2005, citing health, family, and personal business goals.

 In October 2005, Ross was written off television after being "fired" by Vince and Linda McMahon.
 In reality, he needed time off for colon surgery.
 Joey Styles filled in during Ross's recovery.
 Ross returned in 2006 to call Saturday Night's Main Event XXXII, WrestleMania 22, and Backlash, and resumed his position on Raw in May after Styles exited in a storyline.

 Jerry Lawler (left) and Jim Ross (right) at the Raw commentators table.

 Ross's contract expired in October 2006, but he continued on a week-to-week basis until signing a one-year deal in November.
 On March 31, 2007, he was inducted into the WWE Hall of Fame by "Stone Cold" Steve Austin.